“Being a Chaperone with Blizzard lets me spend time with my kids together as a family. I enjoy working with Blizzard kids!” — Pari S.

 How do I register to be a Chaperone?

-There are limited Chaperone positions offered each year and fill up very quickly.
+There are limited Chaperone positions offered each year and fill up very quickly; registration opens in October.
 Chaperones from the previous year have registration priority.
-New positions become available based on additional bus stops, member need or upon a previous Chaperone withdrawl.
+New positions become available based on additional bus stops, member need or upon a previous Chaperone withdrawal.

 Register online selecting “Chaperone” as your preference, along with your personal contact information and bus stop.
 Upon receiving your registration, you’ll be contacted by the office.
 Once you’re registered, your username and password will allow you to access more detailed information on our staff website.
 For additional information, please contact the Blizzard office.